Multi-Phase Locking Value: A Generalized Method for Determining Instantaneous Multi-frequency Phase Coupling: Multi-phase Locking Value (M-PLV): Theory and Calculation

 Moreover, there may exist a delay $\tau$ in the system between the input and the output, such that the coupling can be detected only after this delay has been compensated by aligning the indices of all the instantaneous phases.
 Incorporating these factors, the proposed M-PLV aims to detect and quantify a more generalized phase coupling phenomenon that can be described as:

-Based on this theoretical definition, the formula of M-PLV ($\Psi$) is given as follows for the calculation:
+Based on this theoretical definition and the formulae used by other methods to quantify phase coupling, the formula of M-PLV ($\Psi$) is given as follows for the calculation:

-where $K$ is the number of observations, $\phi_{k}(f_l,t)$ is an instantaneous input phase at the $k^{th}$ observation, which can be obtained from the Hilbert transform of narrowband filtered time series with the spectrum centered at frequency $f_l$ \cite{hilbertbb}.
+where $K$ is a finite integer number of observations, $\phi_{k}(f_l,t)$ is an instantaneous input phase at the $k^{th}$ observation, which can be obtained from the Hilbert transform of narrowband filtered time series with the spectrum centered at frequency $f_l$ \cite{hilbertbb}.

-When $\tau = 0$, the proposed method can be used for detecting and quantifying the simultaneous multi-frequency phase coupling.
-Additionally, if $n = 1$, M-PLV is further reduced to MSPC, for measuring simultaneous integer multi-frequency phase coupling:

-Noteworthy, bPLV \cite{bplv} is basically a special form of MSPC or M-PLV when the interest is in determining quadratic phase coupling: